gabebritto/LaravelRESTful/README.md

 http://localhost/api/documentation

+:warning: To perform the api calls run the project configuration before.

 ### Project Structure
 The project structure follows Laravel's default structure with some additions and modifications specific to this API: